markleve/MachineLearning/README.md

 # MachineLearning

-Jupyter notebook connected to Machine Learning
+Information connected to Machine Learning and how to start exploring data science.